Top-Level Takeaways

 United Federal Credit Union ($4.1B, Saint Joseph, MI) has long served both Whirlpool and Clark Equipment Company, large organizations with a foothold in multiple markets.
 Today the credit union is in seven states — many of them non-contiguous — and through mergers and organic growth it now has a presence in Michigan, Ohio, Arkansas, North Carolina, Nevada, Indiana, and, most recently, Pennsylvania.

-“As a result of having done it for so long, we have developed a high level of competency in managing multiple states,” says Terry O’Rourke, CEO of United Federal Credit Union.
+“As a result of having done it for so long, we have developed a high level of competency in managing multiple states,” says Terry O’Rourke, CEO of United.
 “It was a great way for us to continue to grow.”

-“We act as a national credit union, not a Michigan credit union that happens to have locations in different states,” says O’Rourke.
+“We act as a national credit union, not a Michigan credit union that happens to have locations in different states,” O’Rourke says.
 “We also ensure senior leaders, including myself, regularly visit each of our markets.”

 Sensitivity around time zones is also important, as United must be prepared to serve employees across the country at all times.
-Management also allows for differences in each market in terms of branch hours, community involvement, and which products are promoted more aggressively.
+Management also allows for differences in each market in terms of branch hours, community involvement, and which products to promote more aggressively.

 Credit union leadership holds monthly all-hands calls for employees in all locations, along with quarterly meetings for managers.
-In addition, employees are frequently surveyed, and are encouraged to submit ideas through an intranet portal.
+In addition, the credit union frequently surveys employees and encourages them to submit ideas through an intranet portal.

 CU QUICK FACTS